 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss topics that relate to multicultural group counseling.
+In this section, we will discuss topics that relate to multicultural group counseling.
 Obviously one of the components of effective group counseling is the creation of a social microcosm.
 Thus culturally diverse counseling groups are typically more reflective of today’s reality.
 I have found that for this reason alone, ethically the therapist may have a higher interest in forming culturally diverse groups.
-However, the success of the group will depends largely upon the leader’s facility in dealing with such diversity.
+However, the success of the group will depend largely upon the leader’s facility in dealing with such diversity.
 Make sense?

 Ethics - Three Important Issues in Multicultural Group Counseling

 I have found that these two attitudes oversimplify the problem, though.
 As such, heterogeneity and homogeneity may be considered in light of the group’s purpose and along different dimensions.
 According to Yalom, therapists forming groups should strive for heterogeneity in conflict areas and homogeneity in ego strength.
 Group members with a lot of disparity in their ability to handle conflict, obviously, may find it extremely difficult to achieve cohesiveness.

 In my experience, when working with a racially diverse group, it is generally appropriate for the leader of the group to facilitate a discussion of the group’s racial composition in the early stages.
 Surprised?
 While the group may at first resist dealing with such hot topics as race, the leader’s comfort and ease with these issues will often largely determine the comfort level of the group.
 Even if the group resists, the fact that you have externalized racial issues in such a manner will usually have communicated to the group that discussion of such issues will also be permitted in the future.